 Major Recognitions and Honors

-My research over the next several years will be focused on the structure and decay of “drip-line” nuclides, that is, nuclides for which the least bound nucleon is about to “drip” off.
+My research focuses on the structure and decay of “drip-line” nuclides, that is, nuclides for which the least bound nucleon is about to “drip” off.
 The overall aim of this research is to uncover and examine the differences in nuclear structure and decay for nuclides in which the last nucleons are not tightly bound.
 Some of the work will have major implication for nuclear astrophysics as noted below.

 Work at Argonne National Laboratory